 Saturday 1 April 2017, Moruya

-The Southeast Harvest is held in Moruya every autumn to showcase the harvest of the southeast region of New South Wales.Visitors can meet a range of local producers including vegetable growers, meat farmers,...
+The Southeast Harvest is held in Moruya every autumn to showcase the harvest of the southeast region of New South Wales.In 2017 they are thrilled to be collaborating and co-creating with the local Walbunja...

 The Moruya Kayaking Trail passes through the historic town of Moruya.
 The trail is up to 38 kilometres, but is very flexible.